Chapter 1 : All Our Yesterdays

 “I’m nineteen - we’re nineteen, i-it can’t -”

 She closes her eyes for a second, her eyes squeezing shut.

 “It can’t feel like it’s too late.”

-The mug in her hand is lukewarm and it seems to her that everything in her life is lukewarm, on the verge of freezing, and she gets this silly feeling - this stupid idea that she might just need to warm it all up again.
+The mug in her hand is lukewarm and it seems to her that everything in her life is lukewarm, on the verge of slumbering.
+And she gets this silly feeling - this stupid idea that she might just need to warm it all up again.
+If things were only this simple.
 She glances up at the silent redhead again.
 Blows on her already cold mug.
 Says then in a collected voice,

 “It took me a long time to find him, Lily.
 I - I won’t lose him.”